OSTASIEN Verlag

 • 2009-2010 Professor for Pre-modern Chinese History, El Colegio de México, Centro de Estudios de Asia y África (CEAA), México City, México

-• seit 2010 Professor for Pre-modern Chinese History, Gent University, Faculty of Arts and Philosophy, Institute of South and East Asian Languages and Cultures, Gent, Belgium
+• 2010-2013 Professor for Pre-modern Chinese History, Gent University, Faculty of Arts and Philosophy, Institute of South and East Asian Languages and Cultures, Gent, Belgium

 Auszeichnungen